This list goes on and on.

 It was a poorly researched and presented article on the 'gel industry'.

-It was about Shellac, cheap imported gel polishes, at home kits (which I've covered here before), and cheap - excuse the term - chop shops (non-australian staffed nail salons).
+It was about Shellac, cheap imported gel polishes, at home kits (which I've covered here before), and cheap - excuse the term - chop shops, or NSS salons (non-standard salons).

 Nothing to do with the gel nails I do.